 I wasn’t able to take a lot of pictures (don’t want to put a child’s face on the internet without permission!), so I’ve sourced a lot of photos from the social media pages of the aquarium.

-Tips for Visiting the Loveland Living Planet Aquarium
+Tips for Visiting the Living Planet Aquarium in Utah

 Blow I’ve shared the top tips you need to know for a visit to the Living Planet Aquarium (how long you’ll spend there, extra tips for solo women travelers or those in Utah without kids, etc).